puppetlabs/puppetdb/documentation/api/wire_format/report_format_v6.markdown

 `"end_time"` is the time on the agent at which the Puppet run completed; see more details about the `datetime` format below.

-`"producer_timestamp"` is the time of catalog submission from the Puppet master to PuppetDB.
-This field is currently populated by the Puppet master.
+`"producer_timestamp"` is the time of catalog submission from the Puppet Server to PuppetDB.
+This field is currently populated by the Puppet Server.
 See more details about the `datetime` format below.

 `"transaction_uuid"` is a string used to identify a Puppet run.
 It can be used to